geraldmc/geraldmc.github.io/_posts/2019-04-23-predicting-yield-1.md

 ![Treatments]({{ site.url }}/assets/treatment-grid.png){:height="200px" width="850px"}
 <br />

-Creating a vegetation index requires getting a camera into the air and as we progressed we used kites, then balloons and ultimately an unassisted aerial drone (UAV).
+Creating a vegetation index requires getting a camera into the air and as we progressed we used kites, balloons and ultimately an unassisted aerial vehicle (a drone).
 We [created our own multi-spectral cameras](https://publiclab.org/wiki/near-infrared-camera) along with the rigs needed to reproducibly fly them.
-Ultimately we got some help from the folks at Micasense and used their multi-spectral camera, the Sequoia:
+Ultimately we got help from the folks at Micasense and used their multi-spectral camera, the Sequoia:

 ![NGR Highlight]({{ site.url }}/assets/parrot-sequoia-camera.png){:height="225px" width="225px"}